-Following an extensive consultation, the NMC introduced it’s new “Code” in March 2015 which outlines their professional standards of practice and behaviour for nurses and midwifes.
-As part of the Code the first phase of revalidation comes into effect in April 2016 for c16,000 Nurses.
+Following extensive consultation, the NMC introduced it’s new “Code” in March 2015 which outlines their professional standards of practice and behaviour for nurses and midwives.
+As part of the Code, the first phase of revalidation comes into effect in April 2016 for c16,000 Nurses.

 What Are The Revalidation Requirements

 To complete the revalidation processes, nurses will need to meet the specific NMC requirements in terms of:

 - 450 Practice Hours (900 if revalidation includes midwifery)

 - 35 Hours of Continuing Professional Development (CPD)